dvelop42/cocode/README.md

 ### Agent Authentication

-Agent CLIs (e.g., `claude`, `codex`) handle their own authentication and API keys. cocode does not read vendor keys; it only sets `COCODE_*` context variables and launches the agent processes.
+Agent CLIs (e.g., `claude`, `codex`) handle their own authentication and API keys independently. cocode does not read or manage vendor API keys; it only sets `COCODE_*` context variables and launches the agent processes.

 ## Project Conventions